 Sure enough – Boxing Day came around, and Dwights Outdoor Gear came to support in an absolute panic because they had imported a bad CSV (seeing a pattern here?) that had created havoc with over 13,700 of their products.

-The variant images had been re-arranged, deleted, and messed up in all kinds of un-fun ways.
-It was one of their biggest sale days of the year, and they had nearly 14k+ products with no useful images.
+The variant images had been re-arranged, deleted, and messed up in un-fun ways.
+It was one of their biggest sale days of the year, and they had nearly 14k+ products with no valuable images.

-This was clearly disastrous for the retailer– today’s modern consumers have high standards for ecommerce sites.
-AWS found that 88% of customers are less likely to return to a site after a bad experience.
+This was disastrous for the retailer– today’s modern consumers have high standards for ecommerce sites.
+AWS found that 88% of customers are less likely to return to an area after a bad experience.
 30% of US shoppers will not buy a product if the images are missing or of low quality.
 Think about it– have you ever bought something online without seeing a picture of it first?

-Fortunately, Rewind’s Customer Support Wizards were ready to guide Dwights Outdoor Gear through a full restore of their products and product images which restored everything back to how it was before the CSV messed up.
-Dwights Outdoor Gear’s site was restored back to its former glory, and downtime during one of the busiest shopping days of the year was avoided.
+Fortunately, Rewind’s Customer Support Wizards were ready to guide Dwights Outdoor Gear through a full restore of their products and product images, restoring everything to how it was before the CSV messed up.
+Dwights Outdoor Gear’s site was restored to its former glory, and downtime during one of the year's busiest shopping days was avoided.

 They were so thrilled they left us a great 5-star review:

 At the risk of sounding like a broken record, friends don’t let friends use CSV files to import items into their ecommerce stores.
 There’s just too much that could go wrong.

 See: Why CSV files are not a backup for your ecommerce store for full details on how to use CSV files safely and securely.